IceHe/lib/mac/setup-guide.md

     1. Just execute the following commands for now - recommended

-        Or Add the following commands to `~/.zshrc` or your desired shell configuration file :
+        _or Add the following commands to `~/.zshrc` or your desired shell configuration file :_

         ```bash
         export NVM_DIR="$HOME/.nvm"